 We used a randomized search with an internal cross validation in training set to tune hyperparameters.
 A stratified split was employed to ensure the class balance was preserved between the training and test sets.
 To measure the model robustness and generalization, we performed 5-fold cross-validation on the training set.
 The hyperparameters were re-tuned on each iteration.
-The hyperparameters from the fold with the best performance were then used to train a model on the entire training set and predict the observations in the test set.
-We evaluated the ML model accuracy using hold out and cross validation analysis.
-To assess predictive power in novel conditions, the model was also assessed using data from G2 & S phase conditions.
+The hyperparameters from the fold with the best performance were then used to train a model on the entire training set.
+In addition to evaluating the ML model accuracy via cross-validation, we assessed the predictive power in novel conditions.
+This test set consisted of data from the G1, G2 & S phase conditions.

-As a additional comparison, a second ML model was built using Random Forests and AdaBoost in MATLAB and similar accuracy was obtained using these approaches (S. Figure 21) [80].
+Prior to selecting XGBoost for the main model, several other ML algorithms were tested in Python.
+Cross-validation was performed on the entire training dataset with the default settings for each classifier function.
+Aside from XGBoost, Random Forest and AdaBoost were two of the top performing models.
 AdaBoost is also a gradient boosting algorithm that can use decision trees as its base learners.
 For each learner, weights are assigned to its errors and these weights are used to adjust the next learner’s predictions.
-The AdaBoost model setup was kept as close as possible to the XGBoost model.
-Due to the significantly greater run-times for the AdaBoost algorithm, maximum tree depth was the only hyperparameter optimized.
+The Random Forest and AdaBoost models were then retrained with the same hyperparameter tuning steps previously discussed.
+These two approaches produced similar accuracies to the main model (S. Figure 21) [80].

 For model interpretation, a single decision tree model was created to visualize the typical prediction path that an observation follows when its class is being decided.
 The decision tree was built using the scikit-learn Python package.
-The decision tree was trained on the entire dataset and the RandomizedSearchCV function was used to tune hyperparameters, including maximum depth.
-To account for the large class imbalance in the dataset, the class weight parameter was set to “balanced” for all three ML algorithms.
-This setting changes the class weights in the training set to be inversely proportional to their observation frequency.
+The decision tree was trained on the entire dataset and the RandomizedSearchCV function was used to tune hyperparameters.
+To address the class imbalance, synthetic minority oversampling (SMOTE) was used for training the decision tree model.
+The more complex ML models (e.g. XGBoost) did not require adjustments to the training data or class weights.

 To build the ML model, each gene-reaction pair is assigned a class of -1, 0, or 1, corresponding to phosphorylated, unregulated and acetylated, respectively.
-For the E. coli and yeast datasets, we used a random permutation to pick one class for genes that were differentially expressed for both regulation types.
-This overlap occurred in 25 gene-reaction pairs in the E. coli dataset and 67 pairs in the yeast dataset.
+Where genes were differentially expressed for both regulation types, phosphorylation was assigned, as this was the minority class.
+This overlap occurred in 25 gene-reaction pairs in the E. coli dataset, 67 pairs for yeast and 2 for HeLa.
 Any genes that were included in the metabolic network, but not found in the corresponding PTM dataset, were assumed to be non-regulated.
 Any missing feature data was replaced with the median value.
-To account for the differences between organism characteristics, we normalized the features for each condition table on a scale of 0 to 1.
+To account for the differences between organism characteristics, 10 of the 13 features were normalized on a scale of 0 to 1 for each condition.
+The catalytic activity and PFBA flux features showed unique organism-specific signatures when normalized, so these two attributes were scaled using their mean values from the respective condition.
+Reaction reversibility is a binary variable and therefore was not scaled.

 Proteins that were not annotated to be acetylated or phosphorylated in any condition in the protein lysine modification database or the UniProt database were removed from the ML model [81,82].
 However, this step did not significantly alter the accuracy as most metabolic proteins were annotated to be regulated by these PTMs (S. Figure 22).
 The final data used to train the CAROM-ML model included 2427 gene-reaction pairs for E. coli, 3039 for yeast, 3661 for HeLa, and 3582 for the G0 conditions of the mouse dataset, for a total of 12,709 observations (S. Figure 23, S. Tables 13-16).
 The test set includes the G1, S, and G2 phases, contained 10746 pairs (3582 for each phase).